This Shiny tutorial was made for the R Ladies NYC meetup on May 8, 2018. Thanks to the New York NBA office for hosting!!

 .

-Debugging tip: Make sure you have a comma between each input call and output call!
-Commas are needed between elements for the UI but not for the server, which operates more like regular R
+each input call and output call!
+Commas are needed between elements for

 code.